mechaphish/farnsworth/README.md

 ## Usage

-Set your db connection params in the env of your project (see .env.test).
+Set your db connection params in the env of your project (see .env.example).
 Then:

 ```